 5. Keep it Fresh

-Finally, make sure that your display retargeting pieces are always for each segment of your target audience.
+Finally, make sure that your display retargeting pieces are always new, fresh, and interesting for each segment of your target audience.
 This often means using multiple pieces of creative, to stop your campaign from quickly becoming stale.
 Remember that banner blindness can easily occur when prospects are exposed to the same displays on a regular basis, so changing up your imagery while maintaining a consistent brand theme can be essential.

 Because retargeting gives your marketing scheme an extended reach, it offers a fantastic opportunity to think outside of the box and get creative.
 Use your displays as a chance to show your audience what you're really worth.